Trump move could scrap or weaken law that protects social media companies

 Others like Jack Balkin, a Yale University constitutional law professor said “The president is trying to frighten, coerce, scare, cajole social media companies to leave him alone and not do what Twitter has just done to him.”

-Twitter’s shares were down 4.4% on Thursday.
-Facebook was down 1.7 percent and Google parent Alphabet Inc was up slightly.
+Twitter’s shares ended over 4 percent down on Thursday.
+Facebook ended down 1.6 percent and Google parent Alphabet Inc finished slightly up.

 Trump, who uses Twitter virtually every day to promote his policies and insult his opponents, has long claimed without evidence that the site is biased in favor of Democrats.
 He and his supporters have leveled the same unsubstantiated charges against Facebook, which Trump’s presidential campaign uses heavily as an advertising vehicle.